giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

     driver: efs.csi.aws.com
     volumeHandle: fs-xxxxxxxx
 ```

 **Note:** Storage capacity is a required field, you need to specify a valid value but is not used when creating the file system.
 It's important to note EFS is an elastic file system, it does not enforce any file system capacity limits.

-Additionally we need a PerstentVolumeClaim with a request of 5 GB storage.
+Additionally we need a PerstentVolumeClaim with a request of 5 GB storage:

 ```yaml
 apiVersion: v1